heesoo-jang/starter-hugo-academic/content/post/job-materials-Depaul/index.md

 I’ve also devoted significant service to the school and the field.
 I am actively involved in reviewing manuscripts for both conferences and journals.
 I am also passionate about supporting professional development opportunities for Ph.D. students and junior scholars.
 This year, I have co-organized two initiatives, both in collaboration with Data \& Society, including a training workshop for junior scholars on communicating their research to policymakers and exploring opportunities to promote research. <br>

 Lastly, I take my commitments to diversity, equity, and inclusion (DEI) seriously.
 This is reflected in my research, teaching, and community engagement.
 My research focuses on marginalized communities, seeking solutions for historical inequalities and digital harms.
 In teaching, I include feminist and standpoint theories, offering students valuable tools for understanding their world.
 Qualitative feedback shows students of color find validation in my classes.
 At the Center for Information, Technology, and Public Life (CITAP), I collaborate to meet marginalized communities' information needs.
 With my research expertise, my effectiveness in the classroom, and my commitment to serving marginalized communities, I will bring rigorous research, innovative and inclusive teaching, and new collaborations to DePaul University’s College of Communication.
-Please feel free to contact me at any time at heesoo@unc.edu or 857-472-3903.
+Please feel free to contact me at any time at heesoo@unc.edu or [my cell number].
 Thank you for this opportunity and for your consideration of my application.
 I look forward to the committee’s response.<br>

 Sincerely,
 <br>